jhohlfeld/oauth-browser/README.md

 #OAuth browser

-Experiment on various web service's oauth capabilities - including google plus, facebook and windows live.
+Experiment on the increasingly popular [oauth2][0] protocol.
+Various API providers already support this protocol in some form - including google plus, facebook and windows live.

 ##Getting started